 A sentence in which a direct question is asked is known as an interrogative sentence.
 At the end of an interrogative sentence, a question mark is placed.
 Interrogative sentences are considered the most important type of sentence.
 There are numerous benefits of these sentences.
 First of all, these sentences are helpful to gather information.
 Secondly, these sentences can clear up confusion.
 Thirdly, with the help of interrogative sentences, we can engage ourselves in an interesting conversation.
 Written by an assignment expert from our team, a practical guide to using these sentences is given below;

 We can use interrogative sentences in our writing in numerous ways.
 First of all, we discuss direct interrogative sentences.
 These sentences are usually used with the help of the inverted order of the words and we place a question mark at the end of these sentences.
 An example of a direct interrogative sentence is given below;

 After the direct interrogative sentences, there come indirect interrogative sentences.
 In these sentences, there is no need to invert the order of the words and these sentences are also written without question marks.
 An example of an indirect interrogative sentence is given below;

 I wonder where he is going for dinner.

-We can use both auxiliary and normal verbs in the interrogative sentences.
-If we are going to use auxiliary verbs in the interrogative sentences, then there is no need to use do, does or did.
+We can use both auxiliary and normal verbs in interrogative sentences.
+If we are going to use auxiliary verbs in these sentences, then there is no need to use do, does or did.
 Its example is given below;

 Can I help you?